Get Started with Ripe

 Glucose is essential fuel for workouts, as it powers your brain, and provides the main source of muscle energy for shorter, more intense workouts.
 This natural sugar comes from carbohydrates, which are particularly prevalent in fruit.

-By eating carbohydrates as part of your pre-workout meal, you can help your body to store glucose, which will increase your energy and keep you alert during your workout.
+By eating carbohydrates as part of your pre-workout meal, you can help your body store glucose, which will increase your energy and keep you alert during your workout.

 As your body can only store a limited amount of glucose, carbohydrates provide short-term energy boosts, which fade as your body’s glucose supplies become depleted.
-This is why carbohydrates are so important for short, intense exercise, while longer workouts require the energy from fat.
+This is why carbohydrates are so important for short, intense exercise, while longer workouts require energy from fat.

 Protein